 - date of birth

-- candidate number, as shown on your most recent admission
+- candidate number, as shown on your most recent admission permit.

 ||Nominal pass mark

-|Certificate & Award level units
+|Certificate and Award multiple choice examination units

 You do not have to pass all the questions to achieve an overall pass grade, you simply have to gain enough marks in total to reach the pass mark.